coolcarly/coolcarly.github.io/docs/science/arsenic.md

 Arsenic has been used in day-to-day life for a long time.
 Believe it or not, arsenic trioxide was used in medicines (antibiotics), in agriculture as a pesticide, and in alloys such as the lead acid batteries, and electronics.
 There is substantial evidence that arsenic is a group I carcinogen ([WHO, 2012](https://publications.iarc.who.int/Book-And-Report-Series/Iarc-Monographs-On-The-Identification-Of-Carcinogenic-Hazards-To-Humans/Arsenic-Metals-Fibres-And-Dusts-2012)), which has lead to the ban of arsenic for public use.
 Now, for workers to be exposed to arsenic containing materials, strict WHS procedures must be followed.

 ## Arsenic geochemistry
 Arsenic is found in many various minerals, predominantly as arsenic sulfides (eg. arsenopyrite).
 It is commonly found alongside silica, aluminium, phosphorus, titanium, and gold.
 Like arsenic, gold also forms sulfides and travels in the same molten fluids, which results in gold becoming “trapped” in arsenopyrite matrix.
-This means that gold is typically found with arsenic and arsenic is a common waste product from gold mining.
-The increasing price of gold ultimately means that more gold is being mined along with arsenic.
+Thus, mining for gold results in an arsenic byproduct that is sent to mining dams or stockpiles.
+The increasing price of gold results in a higher demand for gold mining and thus an increase in arsenic waste.

 As mentioned, as well as gold, arsenic is also found alongside silica, iron, copper, aluminium, and coal.
 This means that there are ongoing mining, processing and refining, leading to increased arsenic in mining stockpiles and waste.
 This in turn leads to arsenic contamination in the air, soil and water, as inorganic arsenic (typically arsenic trioxide).